Surrender and Vulnerability are often used interchangeably but they are not the same. To be vulnerable is to be seen. To surrender is to allow.

 Pride is born from attachments and associations.
 These are earthly matters and, often, they distract us from our purpose.
 We use it as a tool of separation.
 When an experience conflicts with our egos/sense-of-self/pride, we reject it.

-An excellent example of the way this plays out is the madonna/whore complex.
-The madonna representing the complementary woman sanctioned by society and the whore a projection of desire.
-The Lovers card originally represented this choice/tension between the comforting parental/societal approval verses individual desires.
+An excellent example of the way this plays out is the Madonna/Whore complex.
+The Madonna represents the complementary woman sanctioned by society and the Whore is a projection of desire.
+The Lovers card originally represented this choice/tension between the comforting parental/societal approval verses individual desire.
 The things we want out of life is often at conflict with what we believe we should do.
 Today, this idea has refined itself to being in communion with the divine flow verses receiving the benefits of such labor.
 We value one and demonize the other.

 Just like working yourself beyond the limits is deemed a noble virtue, a reforming restrictive life partner is preferred.
 Equally, a period of rest and rejuvenation is viewed as irresponsible, lazy and a partner who shares your desires/indulgences is viewed as a threat.